Grammarly is an excellent application for correcting grammar and spelling in Word

 The latest version now supports Google Docs as well.

 Microsoft Office integration with a Grammarly tab is not available for Mac users, but it is very easy to use the app for Mac, which is a fully optioned online editor.
+It is extremely fast too.
+The check for grammar and plagiarism duration time is only a few seconds.

 Whether you use the MS Office version or the Mac editor, there is, however, one small issue that many users would like to resolve.